pavankumarbr411/dsa-streak/day-07/README.md

 - **Average Case:** O(n²)
 - **Worst Case (Reverse Sorted):** O(n²)

-📌 In the worst case, each element is compared with all previous elements — that’s why it becomes quadratic (n × n).
+ In the worst case, each element is compared with all previous elements — that’s why it becomes quadratic (n × n)